 Though data is an integral part of a business process, the problem with it is that it becomes voluminous.
 As organizations continue using different modes of tools and technologies, the need to filter out valued information grows high.
-Establishing a comprehensive set of rules and standards will help you determine which data to migrate and which to not.
+Establishing a comprehensive set of rules and standards will help you determine which data to migrate and which do not.

 - Defining business rules

 It is also important to define the business rules that will define how you use data.
-These rules will ensure to maintain the compliance and compatibility with business and validation rules as well as with future policies and regulations.
+These rules will ensure to maintain compliance and compatibility with business and validation rules as well as with future policies and regulations.

 - Information governance structure

-An information governance structure figures out who will be responsible for managing the information, data quality, access, and appointing someone who will have a final say on data usage throughout an organization.
+An information governance structure figures out who will be responsible for managing the information, data quality and access, and appointing someone who will have a final say on data usage throughout an organization.
 Since an entire organization is affected by data migration, it is important to be careful when deciding upon an information governance structure.